hjleepapa/1.main/SAMBANOVA_TWILIO_CONFIG.md

 1. **SSL Certificate**: hjlees.com must have a valid SSL certificate
 2. **WebSocket Support**: If using media streams, hjlees.com must support WebSocket connections
-3. **Flask Application**: The Sambanova Flask app must be deployed and running on hjlees.com
+3. **Flask Application**: The Convonet Flask app must be deployed and running on hjlees.com
 4. **Port Configuration**:
    - Main Flask app on port 80/443 (standard web ports)
    - WebSocket server on appropriate port (if separate)